apainintheneck/crystal-linenoise/README.md

 ## Example Projects

 These projects use this library as a dependency and can be used as a guide when setting things up.
-Let me know if you'd like your project to be added to the list
+Let me know if you'd like your project to be added to the list.

 - [gitsh](https://github.com/apainintheneck/gitsh) : a simple shell for `git`